oliverhaas/openAbel/docs/transformMethods.rst

 In principle the FMM uses a hierarchic decomposition to combine a linear amount of direct short-range contributions and smooth approximations of long-range contributions with efficient reuse of intermediate results to get in total a linear :math:`O(N)` computational complexity algorithm.
-This method thus provides extremely fast convergence and fast computational, and is optimal for the intended purpose.
+This method thus provides extremely fast convergence and fast computation, and is optimal in that sense for the intended purpose.

 Remarks on Transforms of Noisy Data
 --------------

-For specifically the inverse Abel transform of noisy data there are a lot of algorithms described in literature which perform better in some aspects, since they either incorporate some assumptions about the data or some kind of smoothing/filtering of the noise.
+For specifically the inverse Abel transform of noisy data (e.g. experimental data) there are a lot of algorithms described in literature which might perform better in some aspects, since they either incorporate some assumptions about the data or some kind of smoothing/filtering of the noise.
 A nice starting point for people interested in those methods is the Python module `PyAbel <https://github.com/PyAbel/PyAbel>`_.

 However, there is no reason not to combine the methods provided in **openAbel** with some kind of filering for nicer results.
-I've had good results with`maximally flat filters <https://ieeexplore.ieee.org/document/7944698/>`_, as seen in `example003_noisyBackward <https://openabel.readthedocs.io/en/latest/examples/example003.html>`_, and with additional material in the `Mathematica notebook <https://github.com/oliverhaas/openAbel/tree/master/add/calcEndCorr.nb>`_.
+I've had good results with `maximally flat filters <https://ieeexplore.ieee.org/document/7944698/>`_, as seen in `example003_noisyBackward <https://openabel.readthedocs.io/en/latest/examples/example003.html>`_, and with additional material in the `Mathematica notebook <https://github.com/oliverhaas/openAbel/tree/master/add/calcMaxFlat.nb>`_.

+Overall even in this special case there are no algorithms to my knowledge which perform inherently better than the default algorithms of **openAbel** by default.